jessfraz/onion/README.md

 ### Thanks

-Thanks to the libnetwork guys for writing [gopher-net/dknet](https://github.com/github.com/gopher-net/dknet) and of course the networking itself ;) Also a lot of this code is from the bridge driver in libnetwork itself.
+Thanks to the libnetwork team for writing [gopher-net/dknet](https://github.com/github.com/gopher-net/dknet) and of course the networking itself ;) Also a lot of this code is from the bridge driver in libnetwork itself.

 ### TODO

+- FIND A WAY TO DO THIS WITHOUT IPTABLES
 - the tor router should be discoverable as any docker image or container name etc and the ports for forwarding should be able to be found through that
 - the tor router should not have to be run as `--net host`